xzxADIxzx/Crawler-Language/README.md

 * ayowl dot wioko\`i ma spor niw - the first content part is related to *ayowl* and the second part is related to *wioko*
 * adpromet ma medi; arch wuic phur - both parts related to *adpromet*

-There are well-established expressions in the language, i.e. instead of *ayowl dot cu\`i coho yoy niw* you can say just *cu*.
+There are well-established expressions in the language, i.e. instead of *ayowl dot cu\`i co yoy niw* you can say just *cu*.
 Or for example *nim nim* translates as delicious.

 ## Vocabulary